andreyors/andreyors/README.md

 ### 😊 Hej!
 Welcome to my Github profile!

 I'm Andrey, a passionate software engineer and DevOps from Berlin, Germany 🇩🇪.
-I love TDD, learning new places around
+I love TDD and learning new places around the globe.

 Thanks for visiting and let's [connect](https://www.linkedin.com/in/andreyorsoev/)!